GUDHI/gudhi-devel/src/Cech_complex/utilities/cechcomplex.md

 Default Delaunay-Čech complex filtrations computation are squared radius of the MEB.
-If you are interested in radius of the MEB as filtration values, pass the '--square-root-filtrations' (or '-s') option.
+If you are interested in the radius of the MEB as filtration values, pass the '--squared-filtrations off' (or '-s off') option.

  The output diagram contains one bar per line, written with the